refinedev/refine/documentation/docs/guides-and-concepts/search/list-search.md

 <br />

 :::important
-[`CrudFilters`](../../api-references/interfaces.md#crudfilters) types object has `field`, `operator` and `value` properties.
-These properties help us to filter in which field, with which operator, and with which data.
+[`CrudFilters`](../../api-references/interfaces.md#crudfilters) type object has `field`, `operator` and `value` properties.
+These properties help us to filter in which field, with which operator, and with which data?.
 :::

 ## Live Codesandbox Example